NatalieWong/phd_thesis_markdown/source/13_chapter_5.md

 	it.setIndices(indices)
 }
 ```
-The image format conversion utilizing the libGDX should be continuously running at the background along with the hand detection routines in the MainActicity which is a class extended from the AppCompatActivity.
-Unfortunately, the current AndroidApplication class provided by the libGDX is not fully compatible with AppCompatActivity, thus my MainActivity class cannot be extended from the AndroidApplication.
+The image format conversion utilizing the libGDX should be continuously running at the background along with the hand detection routines in the `MainActicity` which is a class extended from the `AppCompatActivity`.
+Unfortunately, the current `AndroidApplication` class provided by the libGDX is not fully compatible with `AppCompatActivity`, thus my MainActivity class cannot be extended from the `AndroidApplication`.

-A possible solution is to revise the implementation of the AndroidApplication class making it compatible with AppCompatActivity, then compile the whole libGDX project as a `.jar` file and add it to my Android application project.
+A possible solution is to revise the implementation of the `AndroidApplication` class making it compatible with `AppCompatActivity`, then compile the whole libGDX project as a `.jar` file and add it to my Android application project.

 #### Coral USB Accelerator for Hand Detection Model Inferencing
 Coral USB Accelerator is an on-board Edge TPU co-processor designed to significantly accelerate the model inferencing in a power efficient manner on small and low-power devices like smartphones and Raspberry Pi.